-- KC16

 - Exam Board: WJEC

 - Qualification type: ·WJEC diploma (equivalent to one A-level)

-- Facilitating subject: No ??
+- Facilitating subject: No

 - Academic or vocational: Academic

 - Additional entry requirements: None

-- Key contact: Miss Newell
+- Key contact: Mr Murray

-victoria.newell@kingsthorpecollege.org.uk
+Paul.Murray@kingsthorpecollege.org.uk

 This level 3 Diploma is offered to students who have a keen interest in crime.
-You need to be nonjudgemental, be very interested in people, society and crime, be able to work under pressure, look to make contacts outside of college, be innovative and really motivated.
+You need to be non-judgemental, be very interested in people, society and crime, be able to work under pressure, look to make contacts outside of college, be innovative and really motivated.
 Students may find some of the content disturbing given the nature of crime, although all topics are handled sensitively.